Reading time: 8 minutes

 Ketamine and psilocybin each offer a unique doorway into healing—one fast-acting and clinical, the other deep and transformative.
 Your choice doesn’t have to be about which is “better,” but rather which resonates with your current needs, intentions, and readiness.

 Both have the potential to support growth, relief, and renewal when used consciously, safely, and with integration support.
+Ongoing research is exploring mechanisms such as brain derived neurotrophic factor, which is involved in synaptogenesis and cellular excitability, as well as alternative treatments like transcranial magnetic stimulation for treatment-resistant depression.
 And for those seeking a legal, guided alternative to ketamine therapy, psilocybin truffles offer a powerful, nature-based path to insight and connection.

 Curious to experience the therapeutic potential of psilocybin in a safe, supportive setting?
 Learn more about our guided psychedelic retreats.